benbjohnson/sql-parser/upcoming/updating-your-go-packages-with-go-package-store.md

 Go Package Store has an interesting history of how it came to be, and there are good reasons why it targets Go packages only.

 I mentioned the `os/exec` package earlier, which is used to start the `go get -u` process.
 When I first discovered Go, just over 2 years ago, I was still working in C++, dealing with Visual Studio projects for Windows with Makefiles for Linux, modifying header files by hand whenever any function signature changed.
 I also needed the ability to launch a process, and I was pretty disappointed that there was no standard cross platform library for it.
-I looked at boost, and a few separate libraries, but ended up writing hacky code that was not corss platform at all.
+I looked at boost, and a few separate libraries, but ended up writing hacky code that was not cross platform at all.

 It was then that I ran into Go, and decided to look at its standard library.
 I found `os/exec` and was able to do in 4 lines of Go code cleanly what I couldn't with 40+ of my C++ code.